memgraph/docs/mage/query-modules/cpp/refactor.md

 #### Output:

-- `id_inverted: integer` ➡ id of the inverted relationship.
+- `id_inverted: integer` ➡ ID of the inverted relationship.
 - `relationship` ➡ the inverted relationship.

 #### Usage: